PhD (2003) in Biology (Molecular Biology), Universidade de Lisboa

 Assistant Professor, Biochemistry and Human Biology, Faculdade de Farmácia, Universidade de Lisboa

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Moutinho M, Nunes MJ, Correia JC, Gama MJ, Castro-Caldas M, Cedazo-Minguez A, Rodrigues CM, Björkhem I, Ruas JL and Rodrigues E. Neuronal cholesterol metabolism increases dendritic outgrowth and synaptic markers via a concerted action of GGTase-I and Trk.
+Moutinho M, Nunes MJ, Correia JC, Gama MJ, Castro-Caldas M, Cedazo-Minguez A, Rodrigues CMP, Björkhem I, Ruas JL, Rodrigues E. Neuronal cholesterol metabolism increases dendritic outgrowth and synaptic markers via a concerted action of GGTase-I and Trk.
 Sci Rep 2016; 6: 30928.

-Nunes MJ, Moutinho M, Gama MJ, Rodrigues CMP and Rodrigues, E. Histone deacetylase inhibition decreases cholesterol levels in neuronal cells by modulating key genes in cholesterol synthesis, uptake and efflux.
+Nunes MJ, Moutinho M, Gama MJ, Rodrigues CMP, Rodrigues E. Histone deacetylase inhibition decreases cholesterol levels in neuronal cells by modulating key genes in cholesterol synthesis, uptake and efflux.
 PLoS One 2013; 8: e53394.

 Milagre I, Nunes MJ, Moutinho M, Rivera I, Fuso A, Scarpa S, Gama MJ, Rodrigues E. Chromatin-modifying agents increase transcription of CYP46A1, a key player in brain cholesterol elimination.
 J Alzheimers Dis 2010; 22: 1209-21.

-Nunes MJ, Milagre I, Schnekenburger M, Gama MJ, Diederich M and Rodrigues E. Sp proteins play a critical role in histone deacetylase inhibitor-mediated derepression of CYP46A1 gene transcription.
+Nunes MJ, Milagre I, Schnekenburger M, Gama MJ, Diederich M, Rodrigues E. Sp proteins play a critial role in histone deacetylase inhibitor-mediated derepression of CYP46A1 gene transcription.
 J Neurochem 2010; 113: 418-31.